menoor94/forkify/README.md

 ✨ Features
--📖 View recipe details — ingredients, cooking time, servings, and preparation info -📱 Responsive design — works across desktop, tablet, and mobile
+-📖 View recipe details — ingredients, cooking time, servings, and preparation info -📱 Responsive design — works across desktop, tablet, and mobile -🔍Search for any recipe
+-🔖Bookmark your favorite recipes
+- Change the recipe servings

 🛠️ Built With
 -HTML5